CumulusNetworks/docs/content/cumulus-netq-43/NetQ-Overview/NetQ-Basics/NetQ-Components.md

 The NetQ Agent obtains container information by listening to the Kubernetes orchestration tool.

-The NetQ Agent is supported on hosts running Ubuntu 16.04, Red Hat® Enterprise Linux 7, and CentOS 7 Operating Systems.
+The NetQ Agent is supported on hosts running Ubuntu 16.04, Red Hat® Enterprise Linux 7, and CentOS 7.

 ## NetQ Core